How to get your money goals sorted: Part 2 of Money Management Series

 Enough money to live off and people who love me.

-See how the main theme is living an eco, homestead style life on my own farm where I am financially independent.
-But I also have a bucket list item I want to do (RV around the USA).
+See how the main theme is living an eco, homestead-style life on my own farm where I am financially independent.
+But I also have a bucket list item I want to do (travel).

 I tend to try and write my goals in some form of chronological order, but if you prefer you can do it in order of your most important goal.

-Goal One: Reach Financial Independence through earning money with my educational blog
+Goal One: Reach Financial Independence by earning money from my blog blog

 I almost want to get this goal done sooner rather than later just because the majority of my other goals involve developing a life in a fixed location (the farm).